cristopherb19/osticket-prereqs/README.md

 - Install "HeidiSQL_12.3.0.6589_Setup" from downloaded <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">osTicket Installation Files</a>
 - Launch HeidiSQL
-- Click "New" at bottom left of window to start creating a session
+- Click "New" at bottom left of window to create a new session
 - Set "User" to "root" and fill out "Password" with the same password you used when completing step 9 (MySQL installation)
 - Click "Open" to connect to session database
 - Right click on "Unnamed" to create a database and name it "osTicket", then click "Ok" to confirm